 Donna Cook asked about the touchless items and if it would be better to teach the kids to use a paper towel since there are still doors and stalls that need to be opened.
 She stated there may be a better way to incorporate some touchless items but with other safety protocols in place.
 Superintendent Stevens replied he took these touchless suggestions from the guidelines for businesses reopening and it is a lot of money.
 It is an item that would have to be looked at when you are thinking about priorities.
 He added that at the elementary school they do walk students through how to wash their hands including grabbing paper towels and these are definitely things we can build into the protocol.
 Superintendent Stevens stated he doesn't know what else will be required for example if we are required to do a major scrubbing of the building every night, our current staff couldn't complete this.
-They do what they are required to do so.
+They do what they are required to do currently but if they were required to wash every desk and chair every night, we don't have the staff to do so.
 Donna Cook stated hopefully there will be some accomodation in place for towns that don't have any cases where you still have some precautions but don't have to necessarily sanitize the whole building daily.
 Superintendent Stevens replied yes we will have to wait and see as there are a lot of possible options at his point.